 If you are having the ceremony in the same location as the reception, they will often have a wet weather back up… but often this location is less than desirable.
 It is generally an empty room or even the foyer or Porte Cochere of the venue (driveway or entrance to the venue).
 So have a good look at the exact location if you are considering it.
 And make sure you would be happy to have your ceremony there if it did rain.

 Another option is to book a beautiful indoor venue for your ceremony as a backup.
 If you do book it and you don’t use it then you could possibly go there for some location photos afterwards.
-Some indoor wedding ceremony ideas would be libraries, Art Galleries, Historic Houses, barrel rooms in vineyards or a country chapel etc.
+Some indoor wedding ceremony ideas would be libraries, Art Galleries, Historic Houses, barrel rooms in vineyards or a country chapel etc. You could even book a local church as a wet weather ceremony back up option.

-3. Book a wet weather location for your Location Photos.
+3. Book a wet weather location for your location photos

 There are quite a few free wet weather locations around Sydney.
 But with over six hundred weddings in NSW each week and maybe a hundred plus weddings in Sydney, those wet weather locations quickly become packed with Brides and Grooms lining up for a photo, and it gets busier than Pitt St.